 When dyslexic children get help early they have a better chance of becoming able readers.
-In order to get that help, you need a diagnosis.
+In order to get that help, your child needs a diagnosis.

 Getting the diagnosis